tildeholmqvist/connected/README.md

 ## Browser Testing

-The website has been tested on different browsers such as Google Chrome, Safari and Firefox, and is working correctly.
+The website has been tested on different browsers such as Google Chrome, Safari, and Firefox, and is working correctly.

 ## Device Testing

-The webpage has been tested on different devices such as Iphone, Ipad, MacBook Pro and iMac, and is working correctly.
+The webpage has been tested on different devices such as iPhone, iPad, MacBook Pro, and iMac, and is working correctly.

 ## Responsiveness

-The websites responsiveness has been tested through the Google Chrom Dev Tool, [Am I Responsive?](https://ui.dev/amiresponsive) and [Responsinator](http://www.responsinator.com/) and is working correctly.
+The website's responsiveness has been tested through the Google Chrom Dev Tool, [Am I Responsive?](https://ui.dev/amiresponsive) and [Responsinator](http://www.responsinator.com/), and is working correctly.

 ## Manually Testing
 - Buttons:
-  - All buttons on the website has been tested and is working correctly.
+  - All buttons on the website have been tested and are working correctly.
 - Messages:
-  - Messages providing feedback to the users actions is working correctly.
+  - Messages providing feedback on the user's actions are working correctly.
 - Sign Up Form:
   - The Signup form is working correctly, demanding valid input.
 - Log In Form:
   - The Login form is working correctly, demanding valid input.
 - Create Discussion Form:
   - The Create Discussionform is working correctly, demanding valid input in the title.
-  - The Create Discussioform is however also working even with unvalid input in the textarea.
+  - The Create Discussioform is however also working even with invalid input in the text area.
 - Comments:
-  - The leavingcomments form are working correctly on all pages.
+  - The leaving comments form is working correctly on all pages.
 - Edit Comment or Discussion:
   - The Edit tool is working correctly on all pages.
 - Delete Comment or Discussion: